stanford-crfm/helm/docs/benchmark.md

 1. Pull the latest changes: `git pull`.
 1. Activate the Conda environment: `conda activate crfm_benchmarking`
    1. Run `./pre-commit.sh` if there are new dependencies to install.
-1. Run `bash scripts/run-all-stanford.sh --suite v1 --max-eval-instances 1000 --num-threads 8 --priority 2 --local`.
+1. Run `bash scripts/run-all-stanford.sh <Suite name>` e.g.,
-1. After the run for all the models have finished, generate JSON files for the frontend and tables for the paper:
+   `bash scripts/run-all-stanford.sh v1`.
-   `benchmark-summarize --suite <Name of the run suite>`.
+1. After the run for all the models has finished, run the remaining commands the script outputs.

 ## Offline evaluation for `TogetherClient` models